krizanfil/MyCodeSnippets/README.md

 # MyCodeSnippets
-In the assignment folder are pictures with individual assignments to the problems.
+In the assignment folder are pictures of individual assignments to the specific problems.

 1. Leetcode problem 153.
 Find Minimum in Rotated Sorted Array - usage of binary search
 2. Leetcode problem 100.
 Same Tree - DFS